Gcagny/stringtools/README.md

 Exemple:
 ````
 myString.searchpart("strp",2,true,true);
+````
 will be compared :
-first loop myString and strp
-second loop myString and str
-last loop  myString and st
+first loop -> myString and strp second loop ->myString and str last loop -> myString and st
-````